ucbi/uniform/guides/ejectsystem/Code Transformations.md

 end

 modify "lib/my_app_web/router.ex", file do
-  # This modify block is like the one above, but the transformation will only
+  # This modifier is like the one above, but the transformation will only
   # be ran for `lib/my_app_web/router.ex`.
 end
 ```